donnemartin/saws/README.md

     $ saws

-### Pipsi Installation

-With [Pipsi](https://github.com/mitsuhiko/pipsi) you can get all the benefits of a virtual environment setup without the hassle.
-Simply `pipsi install saws` (or `pipsi install --python=python3 saws` if you want to install SAWS in a Python3 environment) and you'll have a working SAWS installation with no system conflicts.

 ### Virtual Environment Installation

 It is recommended that you install Python packages in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to avoid potential [issues with dependencies or permissions](https://github.com/donnemartin/saws/issues/15).
 If you are a Windows user or if you would like more details on `virtualenv`, check out this [guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).